jtamboli07/BPMEWorkshop/create_Organisation_Project.md

 <img src="/images/organization/5.png" alt="create organization project" width=250/>

-6) Also name the page as "MyDisputeOrg" and save the project.
+6) Also, name the page as "MyDisputeOrg" and save the project.

 <img src="/images/organization/6.jpg" alt="create organization project" width=400/>

 ### Congratulations Your Org Model is completed

-When the case is created there are 2 ways you can interact with it.
+After case creation, there are two ways you can interact with it.
-1. Case Action: Through a case action you can interact with the case on an ad-hoc basis.
-That means a user can view the data and updater the data but is not forced by an SLA to do so.
-Activities like an address change is a good example of this kind of interaction.
+1. Case Action: Through a case action, you can interact with the case on an ad-hoc basis.
+In other words, a user can view or update the data.
+No SLA forces the user to complete an action.
+Activities like an address change are an excellent example of this kind of interaction.
-2. Process Instance: Process instances are used when you want to make sure works gets done in a timely fashion.
-It is possible to put a deadline/SLA on a user tasks which means that the process can notify someone of it is not completed in a predefined time.
+2. Process Instance: Process instances ensure works gets done in a timely fashion.
+SLA's/Deadline Events monitor the time allotted to complete activities.
+It is possible to put a deadline/SLA on a user's tasks which means that the process can notify someone if not completed in a predefined time.
 The process also monitors the activities and can report on them.

-Lets start by creating a Case Action.
+Let's start by creating a Case Action.

 ## Next Step: [Building the Actions project](create_Actions_Project.md)